stdekker/open-data-maps/README.md

 # Open Data Maps

-ODM is a web-based interactive mapping platform that visualizes demographic and electoral data for Dutch municipalities.
-It combines detailed statistical information with an intuitive map interface, allowing users to explore population demographics, household statistics, and election results across different regions of the Netherlands.
-The platform is designed to be user-friendly and accessible, providing valuable insights through dynamic visualizations and interactive features.
+ODM is a web-based geographic data visualization tool that gives insights into demographic and electoral data for Dutch municipalities.
+It combines detailed statistical information with an simple map navigation interface.

 ## Architecture